A joyful woman in a pink blouse and young girl in a blue shirt share a tender moment, smiling with noses touching, as the girl holds a yellow apple.

 “Not only that, but our food pantry is stigma-free,” Warr explained.
 “There’s no data collection, we won’t look over your shoulder, we’re not checking immigration status or financials.
 If you’re hungry, we want you to eat.
 Some people are living paycheck to paycheck.
 I feel if you need food, you should get it.
 You can go there on your way to work or on your lunch hour.”

 Kids, adults, parents, and older adults all use the Snowmass food pantry.
-Since January 2024, the pantry has more than doubled the number of households if serves, from 240 to more than 550.
-It’s something Warr is extremely passionate about, observed Sand, who added that Warr is vocal in his belief that there should be no barriers when it comes to food.
+Since January 2024, the pantry has more than doubled the number of households it serves, from 240 to more than 550.

 “He’s passionate about this stigma-free food pantry in Snowmass where there is such a need,” she said.

 As a Hunger Relief Partner, Harvest for Hunger purchases some of its food items at a discount from Food Bank of the Rockies.
-The groceries he purchases — including shelf-stable canned goods like corn, beans, and tomatoes, as well as pasta and staples — supplement what he collects from food rescue.
+The groceries Warr purchases — including shelf-stable canned goods like corn, beans, and tomatoes, as well as pasta and staples — supplement what he collects from food rescue.

 Before Warr started his food-rescue work, “there was no one in this area rescuing food,” said Sand.
 “He had the energy and imagination.
 As a country, we waste a huge amount of food.
 In just our valley, Gray is reducing the waste by hundreds of thousands of pounds.
 He’s keeping it out of the landfill and supporting people who need it.”